tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2021-03-15-trees-adversarial-examples.md

 <figure>
   <img src="../../assets/blog-img/trees-adversarial-examples/neural_net_adv_example.png"
-    alt="Adversarial example for a neural network">
+    alt="Adversarial example for a neural network" style="width:80%">
     <figcaption>Fig 1. (left) a neural network correctly predicts that the image contains a panda, (middle) some carefully crafted noise to be added onto the image and (right) the combined image that model wrongly predicts as gibbon. </figcaption>
 </figure>